FIVE MOST SURPRISING FINDS

 CFPB, 2014; Graves, Professional Geographer, 2003

-Here is a fact that should be repeated at every town hall meeting, every church service, and every community gathering until it produces action.
-The states with the highest concentration of payday lenders in Black neighborhoods are, overwhelmingly, states with Black lawmakers who sit on financial services committees and have received campaign contributions from the payday lending industry.
+Repeating this fact at town hall meetings, church services, and community gatherings must continue until it produces action.
+Overwhelmingly, those states with the highest concentration of payday lenders in Black neighborhoods are the ones with Black lawmakers who sit on financial services committees and have received campaign contributions from the payday lending industry.

 The extraction is not happening despite political representation.
 It is happening with political representation’s explicit permission.